-By way of explanation, the crime recording systems used by Police Scotland have no facility whereby the gender of the parties linked to a crime report can be easily extracted, nor searched upon.
+By way of explanation, the crime recording systems used by Police Scotland have no facility whereby the age or gender of the accused can be easily extracted, nor is it possible to carry out a search by age group etc.

-The only possible way to establish the gender of the individuals involved would be to carry out case by case assessment of all crime reports for the crime types listed, for the time period specified.
+As such, the only way to provide an accurate response to your request would be to carry out case by case assessment of all crime reports, for the time period requested, to establish details of the accused.